 - Bake for 4 hours, until granola is crunchy.
 It will seem slightly soft, but it crisps up as it cools.
 Turn the oven off and cool in the oven.
 Do not turn the oven up because you will burn your granola, and burnt granola is not tasty (ask me how I know!).
 Just cook it low and slow.
 Your patience will be rewarded for a good month or longer.
 I stir my granola every 30 minutes.

 - Mix in the coconut, seeds, dried fruit and nuts.
 Store in an airtight container in the refrigerator.
 On the counter for a few days or in cool weather is fine, but I have heard many people talk about their soaked granola molding in just a few weeks.
 Mine has never molded, but I have never kept it on the counter for more than a day - we always put it back in to chill.

-It is delicious with fresh raw milk as cereal.
+It is delicious with fresh raw milk as a cereal.
 My kids like it best with fresh fruit and yogurt, and my favorite is with plain kefir!
 Enjoy!

-In the September 2011 Runner's World there is a recipe for making your own granola bars.
+In the September 2011 Runner's World, there is a recipe for making your own granola bars.
 I have yet to try it, but I plan to make a batch soon.
 Here is the recipe, by Liz Applegate, PH.D.:

-Mix 3 T honey, 2 T canola oil (I will substitute coconut oil), 2 eggs, walnuts, orange zest and 2 C granola.
+Mix 3 T honey, 2 T canola oil (I will substitute coconut oil), 2 eggs, walnuts, orange zest, and 2 C granola.
 Bake 15 minutes at 375 degrees F.